bfioritto/typeburrito/_posts/2016-02-09-how-to-combine-typefaces.markdown

 Need more unity?
 The easiest place to start is to look at the shapes of the letterforms.
 Or try something more subtle and sophisticated: unify your typography by finding type designed around the same time, or to find type inspired by the same tool or medium (broad-nib pen, carved in stone, etc—you can usually figure this out with just a bit of googling).

-Pairing type doesn’t need to be mysterious or scary!
-Start with quality typefaces, (link to part 1) think unity and variety, and pair away!
+Pairing type doesn’t need to be mysterious or scary! <a href="http://typeburrito.com/2016/02/08/choosing-a-great-typeface.html">Start with quality typefaces,</a> think unity and variety, and pair away!

 Remember that you are the expert on the most important aspect of choosing and pairing type: the requirements of your project.
 The more you internalize these objectives, the better your choices will be.